caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public delegate int ArithmeticOperation(int a, int b);
 ```

 Note that this looks rather like an abstract method declaration; but the `delegate` keyword indicates that it is actually declaring a type, whose name is `ArithmeticOperation`, and which is a delegate type.
-A variable can be declared to be of this type, and any static or instance method, on any class or of any name, whose type signature matches that of the delegate, can be assigned to such a variable.
+A variable can be declared to be of this type, and any static or instance method, on any class or of any name and of any access level, whose type signature matches that of the delegate, can be assigned to such a variable.
 They can also be passed as parameters, and then can be called like a method.

 ```
 public class Example